skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 ## Status

 This project is in the planning stage.
-As you can see below the hardware is in the process of being modified but the modifications have not been completed yet.
+As you can see below the hardware has been modified but the modifications have not been tested yet.

 A skeleton project for the Pano has been created without the FT2232H interface.
 The project synthesizes and generates a bit file, but without an interface it's